James-Mart/psibase-node-deployment/SETUP.md

 If you restart psinode and you are a block producer, you will need to unlock your hsm device again that holds your block signing keys.
 This can be done in the `x-admin` app.

+# Optional

 ## Adding dynamic DNS
+Dynamic DNS can be used in the event your server does not have a static IP address.

 - In `/ddclient` Rename `ddclient.conf.example` to `ddclient.conf` and add relevant variables.
 - Uncomment ddclient in `docker-compose.yml`
 - Restart with `.scripts/restart-node.sh`